rage/programming-23/data/part-9/1-objects-and-references.md

 The references at indexes 0 and 1 in the list refer to the same object.
 Either one of the references can be used to access the object.
 The reference at index 2 refers to a different object, albeit with seemingly the same contents.
 Changing the contents of this latter object does not affect the other one.

-The operator `is` is used for checking if the two references refer to the exact same object, while the operator `==` will tell you if the contents are the same.
+The operator `is` is used for checking if the two references refer to the exact same object, while the operator `==` will tell you if the contents of the objects are the same.
 The following example hopefully makes the difference clear:

 ```python
 list1 = [1, 2, 3]